mrparkers/terraform-provider-keycloak/docs/resources/role.md

 - `description` - (Optional) The description of the role
 - `composite_roles` - (Optional) When specified, this role will be a composite role, composed of all roles that have an ID present within this list.
 - `attributes` - (Optional) A map representing attributes for the role.
 In order to add multivalue attributes, use `##` to seperate the values.
 Max length for each value is 255 chars
+- - `import` - (Optional) When `true`, the role with the specified `name` is assumed to already exist, and it will be imported into state instead of being created.
+This attribute is useful when dealing with roles that Keycloak creates automatically during realm creation, such as the client roles `create-client`, `view-realm`, ... for the client `realm-management` created per realm.
+Note, that the role will not be removed during destruction if `import` is `true`.
+Also note, that if this value is set and `composite_roles` has been overwritten (set in any way), it will overwrite the state at keycloak.

 ## Import